Pale-Blue-Dot-97/Minerva/docs/source/guides/exp_config.rst

 Within each transform :class:`dict`, the ``module`` key again gives the module name.
 The default is ``"torchvison.transforms"``.
 All other keys given are parsed to the transform constructor.

-There is one exception to this structure and that is the use of ``torchvision.transforms.RandomApply``.
+There is one exception to this structure and that is the use of :class:`~torchvision.transforms.RandomApply`.
-If the transform key is ``RandomApply`` then transforms can be provided within that :class:`dict` in the same structure with the addition of a ``p`` key that gives the propability that the transforms within are applied.
+If the transform key is :class:`~torchvision.transforms.RandomApply`` then transforms can be provided within that :class:`dict` in the same structure with the addition of a ``p`` key that gives the propability that the transforms within are applied.